aoterodelaroza/aoterodelaroza.github.io/_critic2/12_syntax.md

 : z of the evaluation point (reduced crystallographic).

 @idnuc
-: complete-list id of the closest nucleus.
+: Complete-list id of the closest nucleus.

 @nidnuc
-: non-equivalent-list id of the closest nucleus.
+: Non-equivalent-list id of the closest nucleus.

 @rho0nuc
-: atomic density contribution from the closest nucleus.
+: Atomic density contribution from the closest nucleus.
 If used as
   @rho0nuc:n, the atomic density contribution of the closest nucleus with ID n from the complete list.

 @spcnuc
-: species id of the closest nucleus.
+: Species id of the closest nucleus.

 @zatnuc
-: atomic number of the closest nucleus.
+: Atomic number of the closest nucleus.